 This is a great colour for kitchen cabinets if you do not have white appliances and you wish for your space to feel a little more relaxed overall.
 It really is the perfect antique white without looking old!

 Simply White (OC-117)

 My new favourite whites are Benjamin Moore’s Simply White (OC-117) and Oxford White.
 Simply White is clean and bright but not tinted to appear gray or blue when rolled on a large area.
 It is sharp but still on the warm side so it’s great with hardwood flooring or wood furniture.

 Simply White is more modern than Cloud White as it has even less yellow in it.

 Oxford White (CC-30) is a classic white that again, is more modern than either White Down or Cloud White as it is crisp and moves towards gray.
 It is not drab but clean and bright.
 A great choice if you want a strong fresh white for a modern look.

-Decorator’s white is the old but great standby!
+Decorator’s White (CC-20) is the old but great white paint standby!
 With its classic gray undertone, it has been out of favour over the last ten years but it is perfect if you wish to decorate with gray, charcoal or black.
 It is a great returning white that will be popular again as it ushers in the next decade.